Craig Wilde

-Craig Wilde (born 4 March 1976) is an English actor, voice actor, voice-over artist, television presenter, creative director and television producer.
+Craig Wilde (born 4 March 1982) is an English actor, voice actor, voice-over artist, television presenter, creative director and television producer.

+Early life and education

-He was born in Hatfield, Doncaster.
+Wilde was born in Hatfield, Doncaster.
 He trained as an actor at the Royal Scottish Academy of Music and Drama (RSAMD), now the Royal Conservatoire of Scotland.

+Career

+House music, news writing, and marketing (1990s – 2010)

-He promoted and produced House Music clubs from the mid-1990s until the early 2000s.
+He promoted and produced House Music clubs from the late -1990s until the early 2000s.
 He became widely known for his work with Fruitfly, a club that he promoted at the Arches nightclub in Glasgow from 1999 to 2002.
 He became the focus of several TV documentaries, one of which was STV and Grampian's 2001 documentary This Scotland.
 Also Lanarkshire TV's 'Nightclubing' programme, which explored Craig's world as a Club Promoter.
-At this time he also contributed to print media such as the Glasgow culture magazine Yum Yum and The Herald (Glasgow) newspaper, as well as a semi regular guest on some of BBC Radio Scotland's shows, notably 'The Brian Morton show'.
-In 2017 Craig continued to write for various newspapers and magazines, notably as food, travel and lifestyle contributor to North of England-based.
+At this time he also contributed to print media such as the Glasgow culture magazine Yum Yum and the newspaper The Herald, as well as a semi-regular guest on some of BBC Radio Scotland's shows, notably 'The Brian Morton show'.
+In 2017, Craig continued to write for various newspapers and magazines, notably as food, travel and lifestyle contributor to North of England-based 'LA DI DA MAGAZINE'.

-As Creative Director he ran several small marketing agencies based in Glasgow, Scotland in the early 2000s, principally serving the Drinks Industry and Licensed Leisure operators, before opening Bar Warhol in 2006, on Glasgow's Bath Street.
+As Creative Director led several small marketing agencies based in Glasgow, Scotland in the early 2000s, principally serving the Drinks Industry and Licensed Leisure operators, before opening Bar Warhol in 2006, on Glasgow's Bath Street.
 Relocating to Newcastle to work with the city's leisure operators in 2006.
 Most notable was the reinvention of the Powerhouse club venue.

+Acting (2010 – 2020)

-From 2010 onwards Craig has Presented live Streaming Bingo Web TV Channel Bingo Studio Live.
-As Creative Director Craig has worked with a number of Television personalities, notably Channel 4 show 'Britain's Benefit Tenants' stars, and Millionaire Property personalities – Andrew Dyke and Alan Lee Ogden, developing vehicles for their careers, as Writer and Producer, principally of their Web Tv show Between the Bricks.
+From 2010 onwards Craig has Presented live Streaming Bingo Web TV Channel 'Bingo Studio Live'.
+As creative director, Craig has worked with a number of television personalities, notably Channel 4 show 'Britain's Benefit Tenants' and BBC Show 'The Customer Is Always Right stars, and Millionaire Property personalities – Andrew Dyke and Alan Lee Ogden, developing vehicles for their careers, as writer and producer, principally of their YouTube show Between the Bricks".

-Wilde is a highly successful voice actor for Radio, Television and Corporate clients around the world, with notable projects for The Bank of China, Coca-Cola, Madbid, Fanta, as well as Narrating Documentaries for Reality Entertainment with their Conspiracy theory / Mystery series of films for Amazon Prime Video and Netflix distribution, also British Muslim TV series 'Half my Faith, all my struggle – All the Extras, and more recently Devolver Digital Films & Fizz Pictures release the Call of Duty documentary titled 'CODumentary' released in September 2017.
+Wilde is a highly successful voice actor for radio, television and corporate clients around the world, with notable projects for The Bank of China, Coca-Cola, Madbid, Fanta, as well as Narrating Documentaries for Reality Entertainment with their Conspiracy theory / Mystery series of films for Amazon Prime Video and Netflix distribution, also British Muslim TV series 'Half my Faith, all my struggle – All the Extras, and more recently Devolver Digital Films & Fizz Pictures release the Call of Duty documentary titled 'CODumentary' released in September 2017.